markpluslabs/react-markplus/README.md

   - insert a table
 - `'math'`
   - insert some math formulas
-- `'mermaid'`
-  - insert some mermaid charts
-- `'chartjs'`
+- `flowchart`
-  - insert some Chart.js charts
+  - insert some flowcharts

 ## Default toolbar items